 … Before …

 Apparently the building housed W.H.Smith.
-The basement where the main area of the Dungeon was situated was used to pack the newspapers ready for delivery to Nottingham.
+The basement where the main area of the Dungeon was situated was used to pack the newspapers ready for delivery to different parts of Nottingham.

 … And Then …